-In Puebla, you can find a military reenactment, flamenco dancing, live mariachi bands, fireworks, and parades.
+There are plenty of things to do in Puebla whenever you visit, but if your travel dates coincide with Cinco de Mayo, you can enjoy local celebrations such as a military reenactment, flamenco dancing, live mariachi bands, fireworks, and parades.
 Elsewhere in the country, it is business as normal for the most part.

 Bullfighting is one of the more controversial Mexican traditions and Mexico is one of the only countries in the world where this is still permitted.
 The practice has been illegalized twice in the country’s history but at the present moment, it is not illegal.

 The sport was introduced by Spanish conquistadors in Mexico some 500 years ago.
 Animal protection laws exist in some Mexican states, however, bulls are not included in these.

 Bulls used in Mexican bullfighting are typically raised with the specific purpose of being used in bullfighting and they die in the ring.
 Most Mexicans do not approve of the continuation of this sport and its legality may be set to change going forward.

 Street food is a huge part of Mexican food culture.
 A lot of fast foods prepared on the streets and in market stalls are called antojitos (“little cravings”) because they are generally small snacks and not full meals.